-REMSA’s Community Health Programs create new care and referral pathways in Washoe County to assure patients receive the safest and most appropriate levels of quality care.
+REMSA’s Community Health Programs create new care and referral pathways to assure patients receive the safest and most appropriate levels of quality care.
 In addition, post-discharge patients with conditions such as congestive heart failure receive in-home follow-up care.
 Our programs include three components: the Nurse Health Line, Community Paramedicine and the Ambulance Transport Alternatives.

 In cooperation with the community’s health care partners, these programs safely improve patient-centered care, improve patient satisfaction and reduce ambulance transports, emergency department visits, hospital readmissions, and overall health care costs.